Best Mattresses for Side Sleepers of 2022

 Some mattresses use foam infused with copper, gel, or graphite to provide extra cooling and pain relief benefits.
 Memory foam does a great job of providing even weight distribution and gently contouring around pressure points.
 It also supports the natural curve of your spine.

 Latex mattresses use latex foam as their main feature.
 Latex foam can be derived from either natural latex or synthetic latex; regardless, the material is cooling, buoyant, and pressure relieving.
 Organic latex foam provides a good base for some of the best organic mattresses for side sleepers.

 Latex foam and gel-infused foam quickly bounce back to their normal shape when people shift positions at night, better than regular memory foam—great for side sleepers who also find that they are back or stomach sleepers.

-A hybrid mattress may be a good choice if you are a side sleeper who likes the feel of an innerspring mattress.
-The best hybrid mattress for side sleepers provides the supportive bounce from the coil construction but utilizes other mattress materials for comfort and contouring.
+A hybrid mattress may be a good choice if you’re a side sleeper who likes the feel of an innerspring mattress.
+The best hybrid mattresses for side sleepers provide the supportive bounce of an innerspring core layer with other materials in the upper layers for comfort and contouring.

-Hybrid beds often have layers of high-quality foam (either latex foam, memory foam, or both) that expertly hugs hips and shoulders for pressure and pain relief.
+Hybrid beds often have layers of high-quality foam (either latex foam, memory foam, or both) that cradles the hips and shoulders for pressure relief and pain relief.